openrisc/openrisc.github.io/community.md

 A number of [other forums][] address other OpenCores projects (the Ethernet MAC, PCI, USB etc).

-#### Mailing lists on openrisc.net

-Two are [mailing lists][openrisc.net] are provided by openrisc.net.
-These tend to carry more technical discussion by developers and would-be developers than the forum.

-1. The [Linux mailing list][] is for discussion of the port of Linux to OpenRISC.
-[Monthly archives][] are maintained, which can be browsed by name, subject, date or thread.

-1. The [OpenRISC mailing list][] is for general discussion of the OpenRISC architect

 ### FAQ

 In the [FAQ][] you can see all commonly asked questions.
 Feel free to add more.
 This FAQ focus on the OpenRISC project.

-### Mailing lists

-There are three flavours of mailing list to support the OpenRISC project.

-1. There is the web based [OpenRISC forum][] by OpenCores.org, which has been running since 2008.
-2. There are mailman mailing lists run by [openrisc.net][], particularly targeted at Linux for OpenRISC, which have been running since April/May

   [OpenRISC forum]: http://opencores.org/forum,OpenRISC
   [openrisc.net]: http://lists.openrisc.net/